-Used gasoline filters must be managed according to hazardous waste requirements, at or near their point of generation, with storage limits up to 55 gallons.
+Used gasoline filters must be managed according to hazardous waste requirements, at or near their point of generation with storage limits up to 55 gallons.
 Place drained filters into a container labeled "Used Gasoline Filters".
 Once the 55-gallon threshold is met, the container must be shipped off-site by a hazardous waste hauler.
 Maintain records of the final destination of the filters from the waste hauler for three years.

-6.8 Fluorescent, HID, and Metal Halide Lights
+6.8 Fluorescent Lamps, HID, and Metal Halide Lights

-Types of lights that are considered Universal Waste under the Resource Conservation and Recovery Act (RCRA) and must be collected, stored, and recycled include: fluorescent, high-intensity discharge (HID), metal halide, neon, mercury vapor, and high-pressure sodium lights.
+Types of lamps that are considered Universal Waste under the Resource Conservation and Recovery Act (RCRA) and must be collected, stored, and recycled include: fluorescent bulbs, high-intensity discharge (HID), metal halide, neon, mercury vapor, and high-pressure sodium lights.

-Lights may be collected in an empty box the new ones came in or purchased from a light recycling vendor.
+Lamps may be collected in an empty box the new ones came in or purchased from a lamp recycling vendor.
 The lights must be securely stored and unbroken.
-Label the containers as "Waste Lights" or "Used Lights" and indicate the date the first light was placed there.
-Broken lights must be contained in leak proof containers.
-Check with the vendor to see if they will take broken lights as well as unbroken.
-Dispose of the lights at the nearest recycling facility and maintain a record of disposal for three years.
+Label the containers as "Waste Lamps" or "Used Lamps" and indicate the date the first lamp was placed there.
+Broken bulbs must be contained in leak proof containers.
+Check with the vendor to see if they will take broken bulbs as well as unbroken ones.
+Dispose of the lamps at the nearest recycling facility and maintain a record of disposal for three years.